smartduck66/smartduck66/README.md

 - 🔭 I’m currently working on scores_cac40 and kiko
 - 🌱 I’m mainly using HTML, CSS, JS, node.js and Vue.js (several years ago, a bit of C++)
-- 🌱 I’m currently investigating HTMX and Tres.js
+- 🌱 I’m currently investigating HTMX and TresJS
 - 💬 My favourite podcast is Syntax.fm
 <!--
 **smartduck66/smartduck66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.